 Roy Campanella's first MVP award-winning season, in 1951, was also his best season from a WAR perspective.

-His 1951 slash line was a career high .325 average with a .393 on base percentage and .590 slugging percentage.
-Campanella also collected 33 home runs and 108 RBI that year.
+His 1951 slash line was a career-high .325 average with a .393 on base percentage and .590 slugging percentage.
+Campanella also collected 33 home runs, 108 RBI and a career-high 103 runs that year.

 He was an absolute stud behind the plate in 1951, with a career-high 69% (!) caught stealing percentage.
 He also led NL catchers in defensive games (140), putouts (722), assists (72) and double plays turned (12), among other categories.